CurtisNewbie/miso/README.md

 This is basically asking that the `Name` field can at most have 10 characters, and it cannot be empty (blank).

 Rule `validated` is very special.
 It doesn't actually check the value of the field, instead, it annotates that the field should be further analyzed recursively.
-If the field is a pointer and it's not nil, the actual value referred is validated.
-Else, if the field is just a simple struct, then the struct is scanned.
+If the field is a pointer and it's not nil, the actual value dereferenced to is validated.
+If the field is just a simple struct, then the struct is scanned.

 ### Distributed Task Scheduling